npillmayer/gotype/syntax/README.md

 ## Parser Generators

 We use ANTLR V4 as our goto-tool for implementing grammars, e.g., for PMMPost.
-Additionally we will create an experimental GSS parser.
+Additionally we will create an experimental GLR parser.
 It is intended for parsing Markdown, but the idea still needs some working-on.